jclc/waylander/README.md

 Print all available commands.

+## GUI scripts

+If `waylander` is installed in `$PATH`, the included utility scripts can be used for some basic GUI controls.

 ## Motivation
 I frequently switch my monitor setup between my desktop monitor and TV.
 Previously I used some `xrandr` scripts, but switched to Wayland some time ago.
 I wasn't happy with the existing replacements for Wayland so I decided to make something better for myself.
 I may keep adding extra features to this if I feel like it.